THE GLORIFIED CHRIST

 …for the word of God.
 Apparently, John had been exiled for his writings of the Word of God.
 He had written four books of the Bible and it seems they had gotten him into hot water with the Romans.
 Domitian, the Roman Caesar at that time, was a notorious persecutor of believers in Christ.

 …I was in the spirit.
-The most natural and consistent interpretation of this statement is that John is referring to the fact that he had a unique, Spirit initiated, experience.
-I take this to be a reference to the Holy Spirit.
+The most natural and consistent interpretation of this statement is that John is referring to a unique, Spirit initiated, experience.
+When he says he was in the spirit, I take it that he is referring to the Holy Spirit here.
 In chapter four, verse two, he uses this same phrase, in the spirit, to describe how he was caught up into Heaven.
 The Apostle Paul recounted a similar experience when he also was taken up to Heaven (2 Corinthians12:2).
 In that passage he says that he couldn’t tell if he was in his body or out of it.
 Now, mystics have often claimed such experiences as well, but they are deceived.
-A drug related or transcendental experience is not the same as the Spirit controlled experiences that John and Paul had.
+A satanic, drug related or transcendental experience is not the same as the Spirit controlled experiences that John and Paul had.
 Their experiences were the real McCoy.

 …on the Lord’s day.
 This is an idiomatic phrase which was coined by the first century Church.
-It was the name the first century believers used to describe their day of worship.
-Today, most people just call it Sunday.
-They called it the Lord's day.
-They called it that because it was the day their Lord and ours arose from the dead.
-It was observed on Sunday, the first day of the week, as opposed to the Sabbath, which fell on Saturday.
-It also was chosen to emphasize that the Church was no longer obligated to keep the Law with its Sabbath day requirements but was now under grace.
+It was the name that first century believers chose to designate their day of worship.
+Today, most Christians just call it Sunday.
+But they called it the Lord's day because it was the day their Lord and ours arose from the dead.
+His resurrection was so fresh in their memories that they wanted to worship on that day, Sunday, the first day of the week (as opposed to the Jewish Sabbath, which fell on Saturday).
+Accordingly, it also was chosen to emphasize that the Church was no longer obligated to keep the Law and its Sabbath day requirements, but was now freely under grace.

 Let's use our imagination here for a moment.
 Picture John.
 He's lean, having had to endure the hard life of a Roman exile.
 Picture him sitting … all alone … on the stony seashore of his island prison.
 He's been staring out across the sea toward Ephesus.
 He’s thinking and praying over his little flock over there across the water.
 Suddenly, he finds himself in the spirit and behind him a great voice like a trumpet spoke.
 It is the same voice, by the way, that you and I will hear one day, dear saint.
 This trumpet voiced One will cause us to forget all our troubles, aye!?
 His words rang in John's ears: